tarantool/doc/doc/reference/configuration/cfg_binary_logging_snapshots.rst

     Since version 1.6.2.

-    Number of seconds between periodic scans of the write-ahead-log file directory, when checking for changes to write-ahead-log files for the sake of :ref:`replication <replication>` or :ref:`hot standby <index-hot_standby>`.
+    The time interval in seconds between periodic scans of the write-ahead-log file directory, when checking for changes to write-ahead-log files for the sake of :ref:`replication <replication>` or :ref:`hot standby <index-hot_standby>`.